Saturday, 8 February 2025

 Queen Victoria's amusement level is set to six (on a track of 12).
 If it reaches 0 the Government falls.

 Any scandals are placed in "The Papers" and random rolls determine which unlucky MP attracts attention.
-If a scandal appears the Queen's "amusement" level is reduced by the extra number.
+If a scandal appears the Queen's "amusement" level is reduced by the extra number of the scandal's depravity.
+Each scandal is between levels 1 to 3.

-Any Concessions, including Honours, are held by party leaders at this point, but may need to be given to individual MPs to buy loyalty.
+Any Concessions, including Honours, are held by party leaders at this point, but may need to be given to individual MPs to buy loyalty for a reroll.

 Any Military Officers are sent to Home Service.